guardrex/GuardRex.JsonToCsprojConverter/README.md

     "precompile": "guardrex-json-to-csproj-converter --framework %publish:FullTargetFramework%" },
 ```
+This is a console application tool, so you should `dotnet restore` it, then publish as a self-contained app: `dotnet publish -c Release -r win10-x64`.
+The executable will be called `guardrex-json-to-csproj-converter.exe` and will be in the `publish` folder.

 You will also need the `guardrex-json-to-csproj-converter.exe` application available via the System PATH settings.
 Conversely, you can provide the full path to the executable in the `precompile` script value.